Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 *How insights are evaluated in the report on the following key areas*:

 - **MLR Trends by SVC:** The amount Medicare spends yearly on healthcare compared to the amount Medicare charges beneficiaries in premiums to pay for it.
 SVCs analyzed: Outpatient (OP), Carrier (PROF), Prescription Drug Events (RX), and Total.
-- **MLR Trends by Race Group & SVC:** **MLR** by race group (All Beneficiaries, Caucasian, Black, Hispanic, Other) analyzed within each svc to find deeper segment-level differences.
+- **MLR Trends by SVC then Race Group:** **MLR** by race group (All Beneficiaries, Caucasian, Black, Hispanic, Other) analyzed within each svc to find deeper segment-level differences.
-- **PMPM Cost Trends by SVC & Race Group:** Medicare's average spending on care for each beneficiary every month for a specific year.
+- **PMPM Cost Trends by SVC then Race Group:** Medicare's average spending on care for each beneficiary every month for a specific year.
-- **PMPM Count Trends by SVC & Race Group:** The number of claims on average each beneficiary uses per month in order to get care.
+- **PMPM Count Trends by SVC then Race Group:** The number of claims on average each beneficiary uses per month in order to get care.

 **An interactive Power BI dashboard** for reporting and exploring KPI trends is available [here](https://app.powerbi.com/view?r=eyJrIjoiODFmMGJhOGUtZDE4NS00NDVhLWFmNDYtZmE5NTVkMGMxMjQ3IiwidCI6ImVkYWIzNmFmLTY0NTEtNDA0Yi1hNDdlLTk1NjU5ZjNlNzEwNSIsImMiOjF9).